Tuesday, June 10, 2025

 Yay also for the wonderful ride I had on the London Eye on my trip recently.
 A highlight of the trip for sure.
 I bought this wooden stamp from Penny Black as soon as I saw it was available.
 I am entering this to the Woodblock Wendesday challenge.

 I stamped it on a piece from a recent SU set called Everyday Skies.
 I colored in the bottom of the pods where people sit or look out the window.
+The sentiment comes form SU Charming Sentiments which I did surgery on to lob off the bottom part.
+I mounted this focal point in black c.s. then onto a white base that was embossed, but have forgotten which one.
+Sorry.

 The day we went was cloudy and rainy at sunset when we went, but it was really super fantastic fun.
 Also fun was that it was lit up pink!
 Alas, I could not figure out to make my rendition pink.
 Imagine it.
 OK?